What Is Gum Disease?

 Gum (periodontal) disease is an inflammation in the gums and is the leading cause of tooth loss among adults today.
 There are several stages of periodontal disease that range from mild to severe.
 The very first phase is gingivitis, which is caused by a buildup of plaque and bacteria around the gumline.
 Without treatment, gingivitis may develop into the second stage of gum disease called periodontitis.
 During this phase, the disease begins to break down the fibers and bone that hold your teeth in place.
 Advanced periodontitis is the final stage of periodontal disease, which is characterized by further bone loss, loose teeth, and even tooth loss.
 To treat periodontal disease and prevent the condition from advancing, our team works closely with each individual patient.
 We routinely screen for gum disease to identify the risks and may treat periodontitis with nonsurgical scaling and root planing (SRP) treatments.
 If you have signs of periodontal infection, get in touch with Gibson Dental Care in Lancaster, PA today to schedule an examination and consultation with our expert clinical team.

-Symptoms and Health Effects
+Periodontal Disease Symptoms and Health Effects

 Though millions of Americans have gum disease, many are unaware of its presence.
 For this reason, we recommend that all patients maintain routine dental exams so that our team can regularly screen for the presence of gum disease in the mouth.
 Common signs and symptoms of periodontal disease include: